 University is meant to be one of the most exciting times of your life.
 I would say it certainly was an experience I would never forget.
-But there were elements to university that I didn’t get along with.
+But there were elements to the university life that I didn’t get along with.
 I struggled to ‘juggle it all’.
 Looking back, I wish I had taken things into consideration better.
 I’m now, sigh, older and a bit wiser.
 So, how can you balance life at university?

 Suss Out The Job Situation